systemsguide/systemsguide.github.io/docs/expectations.md

 ### Causality

 To fully understand a system, it's key to understand how the system understands themselves.
-As covered in _More Than One_, many systems hold belief in why exactly they are plural - reasons accidental, deliberate, spiritual, or of course absent!
+As alluded to earlier, many systems hold belief in why exactly they are plural - reasons accidental, deliberate, spiritual, or of course absent!
 These _causal beliefs_ are of course not unique to pluralfolk - nobody knows why they're conscious, but many choose to hold faith.

 ### Words